yertizz/starmap-generator/js/settings-preview-download.js.txt

  * - IMPLEMENTED clean border masking from scratch (borders hidden in overlap area)
  * - Google Maps proxy (google_maps_proxy.php) serves images with CORS headers
  * - All view functions use proxy (working correctly - DO NOT MODIFY)
+ * - CRITICAL NEW FEATURE: Smart download button enable/disable system
+ * - All download buttons disabled on page load
- * - FIXED async rendering: Download buttons disabled until images fully loaded
+ * - When yellow view button clicked, ALL download buttons disabled
+ * - When view rendering completes, ONLY matching download button enabled
+ * - No more view mismatch alerts - impossible to download wrong view
+ * - More intuitive user experience with visual feedback
- * - CRITICAL FIX: Combined Landscape/Portrait downloads now use toBlob() method
+ * - CRITICAL FIX: Combined Landscape/Portrait downloads use toBlob() with 500ms delay
  * - toBlob() better handles canvas with proxy images to prevent blank PNGs
- * - FIXED alert message text and layout exactly per user specification
- * - IMPLEMENTED custom styled modal dialog matching user mockup
- * - Compact modal with warning icon and properly formatted 4-line message
- * - COMPREHENSIVE alert system for user guidance
  * - Renamed "Canvas Layout" to "Star Map+Text"
  */